 You don’t usually notice you have HPV.
 Symptoms you may have are:

 - Warts on your penis, vagina or anus.
 These are called genital warts.

 - Vaginal bleeding, perhaps after sex.
 That could be a symptom of cervical cancer.
 But this is very rare among young women.
 Usually bleeding is caused by another STI, like chlamydia.
 Or something else that isn’t serious.
-Find out what could cause vaginal bleeding
+Read about causes of contact bleeding.

 Your symptoms might also be caused by something else.
 If you have any symptoms, go and see your doctor.
 Don’t wait too long before making an appointment.

 HPV and cancer

 There are different types of HPV.
 Some of these can lead to you developing cancer.
 Young women can get cervical cancer, vaginal cancer or vulval cancer.
 Young men can get cancer of the penis.
 And all young people can get cancer of the throat or anus.